-The pH level of a swimming pool.
-What is this really?
-It is actually the measure of how acidic or how basic the water is in your swimming pool.
-The pH balance for a swimming pool is very essential to its overall water chemistry.
+The pH level of a swimming pool; what is this really?
+It is actually the measure of how acidic or how basic the water is in your swimming pools.
+The level of the pH balance for a swimming pool is very essential to its overall water chemistry.
 Therefore it is vitally important that you learn how to test and adjust it.

 This pool balancing factor is one of the most important element in swimming pool water chemistry.

-The truth of the matter is that it affects every other element in the pool chemical balancing of your pool or spa water.
+The truth of the matter, is that it affects every other element in the pool chemical balancing of your swimming pool or spa water.

 Where a reading of 0 indicates an extremely strong acid base (acidic water) and a reading of 14 means a very strong base (basic water).
-7 which is at the middle of the scale, means that the water is very neutral.
+A pH level reading of 7 which is at the middle of the scale, means that the water is very neutral.
 This in fact is the neutral point for water.
 The most desirable pH level for a swimming pool or spa is between 7.2 and 7.6.

 Problems caused by low pH levels include...

 Problems caused by a pH level that is too high include...